Physics-Based or Data-Driven Models – Which One To Choose?

 The key to this impressive feat lies in the challenges of solving the polynomial equations required for the CFD model.
 These often fail in high-dimensional, volatile systems and don’t tend to improve by providing them with more data and are often based on complex assumptions that might not represent the real-world environment.

-After all, it is only a model which has to be fine-tuned by the engineers using the available tool at their fingertips.
+After all, engineers only have to fine-tune a model using the available tools.
 On the other hand, the neural networks of a self-learning algorithm become more accurate as more data is applied, even in highly stochastic and volatile systems.

-This allowed changes to be explored that could not be determined through simulation alone due to the intractable nature of the physics.
-Not only did this allow the final design to reach its optimum faster, but the data also lives on for application in future designs and can be reused for generations of engineers to come.
+This enabled design changes to be explored that traditional simulations alone couldn’t capture, due to the intractable nature of the underlying physics.
+Not only did this accelerate the optimisation of the final design, but it also ensured the data remained valuable, ready to inform future models and benefit future generations of engineers.

 Conclusion: Physics-Based Model or Data-Driven Model